pdpau/maps-hotel-scraper-switzerland/README.md

     node main.js "Hotels in [City]"
     ```

-Replace "[City]" with the name of the city you want to scrape hotel data for.
-For example, to scrape hotel data for New York City, run:
+Replace "[City]" with the name of the city you want to scrape hotel data for (must be a non compound name).
+For example, to scrape hotel data for Zurich, run:
     ```
-    node main.js "Hotels in New York City"
+    node main.js "Hotels in Zurich"
     ```

 #### How It Works